takelley1/linux-notes/displays.md

   - IPS (In-Plane Switching)
     - Pros: Best viewing angles and colors.
     - Cons: Slower response times than TN, issues with "IPS glow" at screen edges.
+<br><br>
 - Backlight technologies
   - Edgelit - Many white LEDs along the edge of the display panel shine inwards.
   - FALD (full array local dimming) - LCD with multiple LED backlight "zones" that can be selectively activated/deactivated, increasing contrast in some cases.
-The resolution of the backlight zones determines much "glow" is visible on images with sharp edges of contrast, like white text on a black background.<br>
+The resolution of the backlight zones determines much "glow" is visible on images with sharp edges of contrast, like white text on a black background.
-  - Mini-LED local dimming - Ultra-high resolution local dimming created by extremely small individual white LED backlights, reducing backlight glow and increasing contrast. <sup>[3]</sup><br>
+  - Mini-LED local dimming - Ultra-high resolution local dimming created by extremely small individual white LED backlights, reducing backlight glow and increasing contrast. <sup>[3]</sup>

 ![local-dimming](images/local-dimming.webp) <sup>[3]</sup>